Planning & Development

 Subdivision & Development Appeal Board?

-When an appeal has been filed with the Subdivision & Development Appeal Board Secretary, a hearing shall be scheduled and advertised to the public for the date and time.
+When an appeal has been filed with the Chinook Subdivision & Development Appeal Board Secretary, a hearing shall be scheduled and advertised to the public for the date and time.

 The purpose of the Subdivision and Development Appeal Board (SDAB) is to hear appeals regarding decisions made by the Development Officer, Subdivision Authority, or the Municipal Planning Commission on development or subdivision applications.